gusuhang10/MVCPMM/README.md

 # MVCPMM
-Multi-View Clustering by Passing Mutually Supervised Smooth Messages
+The source code of "Multi-View Clustering by Passing Mutually Supervised Smooth Messages" will soon be available.